tomkelly111/Snap-Call-Coaching/README.md

 	![image](https://github.com/tomkelly111/trialworkspace/assets/111172617/5a9cf234-d4dd-4b9c-b18e-c82b8a2020fd)

-	Where the user is a site admin, buttons will also display the options to edit or delete the coourse:
+	Where the user is a site admin, buttons will also display the options to edit or delete the course:

 	![image](https://github.com/tomkelly111/trialworkspace/assets/111172617/f4dc26dd-f7ad-4cba-81db-9f8f6ed8280e)

 - #### Course Detail
 	The Course Detail page displays the content of each course taken from the COURSE Model.
 There is the name, brief description, a longer detailed description of the contents and links to the coaches for that course.
 There are also two buttons, one to return the other courses and one to purchase the course which when clicked automatically adds the course to the users cart and redirects the user to the cart page.
-A pop up message will also disply saying the course has been added to the cart.
+A pop up message will also display saying the course has been added to the cart.

 	![image](https://github.com/tomkelly111/Snap-Call-Coaching/assets/111172617/55406f04-c130-4151-bb5c-f96f3aab264a)